Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 - Use hypoallergenic and fragrance-free moisturizers after showering.

 Adopting a healthy, balanced, and nutritious diet can affect your healing process.
 Usually, you are asked not to eat for two or three hours after rhinoplasty.
-After this period, you can have easy-to-digest dishes that do not make you nauseous, such as mashed potato or mixed soup.
-It is also recommended to avoid too cold or too hot foods, salty dishes, hard-to-chew foods, and spicy dishes for a couple of days after the operation.
+After this period, you can have easy-to-digest dishes that do not make you nauseous, such as mashed potato or mixed soup during your rhinoplasty recovery.
+It is also recommended to avoid too cold or too hot, salty, hard-to-chew, and spicy dishes for a couple of days after the operation.

 Adding protein to your diet is suggested, which can help your body repair damaged tissue in and around the nose.
-Moreover, vitamins A, C, and E can boost your immune system and prevent bleeding and scarring after a nose job.
+Moreover, vitamins A, C, and E during the nose job recovery can boost your immune system and prevent bleeding and scarring after a nose job.

 Cleaning Nose After Rhinoplasty

-On the first days after rhinoplasty, there are two tampons inside your nose and a splint on it.
+On the first days after rhinoplasty, two tampons are inside your nose and a splint on it.
 So you can't clean either inside or outside of it.
 When the splints and tampons are removed, you can gently clean your nose in this way:

 - Dip a cotton ball in a small amount of hydrogen peroxide.
 Then, gently insert it into the nostrils and wipe off the dried blood.
-It will help if you wash your nose with hydrogen peroxide twice daily when you wake up and before sleep.
+It will help to wash your nose with hydrogen peroxide twice daily when you wake up and before sleep.

 - After rinsing with hydrogen peroxide, apply an OTC antibiotic ointment inside the nose with a clean finger or cotton swab.
-Polysporin, Neosporin, and bacitracin are topical antibiotic creams used to remove dried blood and prevent infection.
+Polysporin, Neosporin, and bacitracin are topical antibiotic creams that remove dried blood and prevent infection.

 - If there are blood clots in your nose and you can't breathe properly seven days after the surgery, use a saline spray to remove the clots and moisturize the nasal cavities.
 Most rhinoplasty surgeons recommend using saline spray four times daily and two puffs in each nostril.